-Contact: Orlaith Byrne 🗖 byrneor@src.ac.uk
+Contact: Orlaith Byrne 😑 byrneor@src.ac.uk or Mandy Reid 😑 reidm@src.ac.uk

 BUSINESS STUDIES

 Business Studies will provide you with a unique insight into the demands of running a business and engages you in a range of business topics impacting on today's society.
 Through studying business studies you will discover how businesses operate and learn about their key elements and essential functions.
 This A-Level will help you to develop decision making skills, engage in critical thinking and analyse core business functions.